kkaytekin/Supervised-Depth-Estimation-from-Polarized-Images/README.md

 For the demo above `scene12_traj2_2` was used.

 ### Installation
-Libraries `PIL.Image` and `cv2` need to be installed to your environment additionally.
+Before running, make sure the `depthfrompol` environment is activated by `conda activate depthfrompol`.
-Before running, make sure `manydepth` environment is activated by `conda activate manydepth`.
+Additionally, downgrading numpy to 1.15.4 is recommended.

 ### Usage
 To create an AR demo for another scene, first, collect the required data (depth_gt, depth_prediction, rgb_img and object_mask) and save it in `pointcloud/data/images`.
 Afterwards, the desired paths should be defined at the beginning of the main script for the new scene.
-It is important to have the depth images in the `uint8` format!
+Make sure the depth images are in the `uint8` format.

-Run the script by
+Open the `ar_visualization` folder and run the script by:
 ```
 python3 main.py
 ```
 The resulting gif can be opened with built-in Ubuntu image viewers.
-Some additional adjustments might be needed to get a reasonable AR demo - see the TODO's in the code.
+Some additional adjustments might be necessary to get a reasonable AR demo - see comments in the code.

 ### Support
 For questions refer to *ge64jaq@tum.de*.